andreipfeiffer/css-in-js/README.md

 <br />

 ❌ **No component deduping**
 If the same component is imported by 2 different routes, it will be send twice to the client.
 This is surely a limitation of the bundler/build system, in our case Next.js, and __not related to the CSS-in-JS solution__.

 In Next.js, code-splitting works at the route level, bundling all components required for a specific route, but according to their [official blog](https://nextjs.org/blog/next-9-2#improved-code-splitting-strategy) and [web.dev](https://web.dev/granular-chunking-nextjs/) if a component is used in __more than 50%__ of the pages, it should be included in the `commons` bundle.
 However, in our example, we have 2 pages, each of them importing the `Button` component, and it's included in each page bundle, not in the `commons` bundle.
+Since the code required for styling is bundled with the component, this limitation will impact the styles as well, so it's worth keeping this in mind.

 <br />